 - The tanker "Nordvik" entered Matisen Strait in Russia's Northern Sea Route

-without permission due to its insufficient ice class and was holed by ice – there
+without permission due to its insufficient ice class and was holed by ice – there was no pollution.

 - Some 35 adventurers attempting to cross the Northwest Passage in a variety of yachts and smaller boats were surprised by locally difficult ice conditions causing some to abandon their attempt.